 With a pedagogy firmly committed to antiracism and decolonization, Carole Stewart provides her students with a safe place to engage in difficult topics.

-Stewart, an Associate Professor with the Department of English Language and Literature, is this year’s Distinguished Teaching Award recipient for the Faculty of Humanities.
+Stewart, an Associate Professor with the Department of English Language and Literature, is this year’s Faculty of Humanities Award for Excellence in Teaching recipient.
 Her classes explore African-American literature as well as slavery and its aftermath, including racism, white privilege, white supremacy, colourism and passing.

 “Given that the United States begins in a colonial context with a revolution and then retains slavery for almost another century, slavery, colonization and race are central to not only African American or Indigenous texts, but also to white European American authors and their senses of cultural and national identities,” says Stewart.